 The two women and one man on TV are discussing you.
 You’re getting worn out from seeing your face everywhere; you appreciate it and loathe it.
 Your fans are calling themselves Zuko Nation, and you had to force yourself to watch Avatar: The Last Airbender.
-Any time you upload a photo, #ZukoNation trends on Twitter (#ZukoSaveUs, #ZukoIsTheGOAT, #OnlyZukoCan, #FirelordZuko), and just last week a big rapper was dragged for saying you’d never be as big as WizKid and Davido.
+Any time you upload a photo, #ZukoNation trends on Twitter—#ZukoSaveUs, #OnlyZukoCan, #RapLordZuko—and just last week a big rapper was dragged for saying you’d never be as big as WizKid and Davido.
 Now Zuko Nation is trending #ZukoXBurna, because they want you to do a song with Burna Boy.
-Sometimes, watching them, you are afraid.
+Sometimes, watching them, you are worried.
 They will fight for you even if you did something horrible.
-Maybe this is what capital F fame feels like: frustration.
+Maybe this is what capital-F Fame feels like: frustration.

 You listen to the people on TV.

 It is when she doesn’t look at you, doesn’t do anything to show she heard, that you suddenly remember: he is her father.
 She is still not looking at you; she is dressing her father’s bed, her manner too deliberate in its avoidance of this new subject she has inadvertently brought up.
-“I guess that’s what makes life Life,” you say.
+“I guess that’s what makes life Life,” she says.

 THE ONLY THING WRONG WITH love is the lovers: who they love, how they love.
-After you leave that night and enter your Jeep; after you pass Port-Harcourt Road where, from a busy bar, “Take Me to Church” filters into the night, Hozier whose voice raises the hair on your skin; after your driver stops on Asa Triangle Road and whispers, “Sir?”; after he stretches his hand and holds your knee because you’ve begun sobbing and shaking and are blowing your nose into your handkerchief; after you raise your head and say, “Onwero.
+After you leave that night and enter your Jeep; after you pass Port-Harcourt Road where, from a busy bar, “Take Me to Church” filters into the night; after your driver stops on Asa Triangle Road and gasps, “Sir?” and he stretches his hand and holds your knee because you’ve begun sobbing and shaking and are blowing your nose into your handkerchief; after you raise your head and say, “Onwero.
 Onwero.
 I just dey tired.
 I wan shag this night.
 Go Ama Awusa,” and you catch his suspicious stare in the centre mirror.
-After you lie under the small-hipped girl whose braids are so long they rest on your chest, and you thrash like never before, agitatedly, sloppily, and you surrender completely to the settled tension rushing up from your toes and down from your brain and fingers, pooling in your waist, all of you feeling how much of a wasted first time this was.
+After you lie under a small-hipped girl whose braids are so long they rest on your chest, and you thrash like never before, agitatedly, sloppily, and you surrender completely to the settled tension rushing up from your toes and down from your brain and fingers, pooling in your waist, all of you feeling how much of a wasted first time this was.
 After that night, you will go back the following night and something will happen.
 You will enter the room and see him alone with the face-capped man.
-They will look up and look back down at the laptop and, for the first time, it will occur to you that the face-capped man is young, in his thirties maybe.
+They will look up and look back down at the laptop, and, for the first time, it will occur to you that the face-capped man is young, in his thirties maybe.
 He will shriek in laughter, the face-capped man, and then, just after his laugh dies, Dr. Uzodinma will look up again.
 Dr. Uzodinma will slowly push the laptop to the face-capped man and stand up.
 He will start out towards you.
 His eyes in yours.
 Nailed to that floor, you will feel a dissolution.
 You will feel hot tears on your face.
 Then halfway between his bed and you, he will stop.
-He will turn and go back, a dignified stagger, and sit beside the face-capped man whose blank eyes have been on you all along, and together they will look back at the laptop, and suddenly, they will burst out laughing.
+He will turn and go back, a dignified stagger, and sit beside the face-capped man whose blank eyes have been on you all along, and together they will look back at the laptop, and they will burst out laughing.

 “I think so, too,” you say.

 “I want to ask something of you,” she says, her large eyeballs, shaky in their sockets, bearing down on you.
 They are shiny, her eyeballs, two black circles washed and polished.
 She will make an engrossing actress with graceful control of her eyes.
 Suddenly, you realize that with the way her eyes can convey so much, she already has now.
-You hear the words before she says them.
+You feel the words before you hear them.
 You think of looking down as she says them but still you stare.
 “Please don’t come back,” she says.